Antiz96/zaman/README.md

 ## Description

-A simple tool that prints man pages in a PDF file via [Zathura](https://pwmt.org/projects/zathura/) for an easier reading.
+A simple tool that prints (or saves) man pages in a PDF file via [Zathura](https://pwmt.org/projects/zathura/) for an easier reading.
 It also allows you to navigate through all the man pages available on your system via [Dmenu](https://tools.suckless.org/dmenu/).

 ## Installation